 Pronouns are a class of referents that may substitue for nouns in a sentence.
 They have the same reference as the nouns which they replace.

-An ASL student may sometimes be seen signing the same nouns repeatedly without using pronouns.
+It's not uncommon to see a few ASL students signing the same nouns repeatedly without using pronouns.
 In this case, imagine what it would be like to translate ASL into English below.
 It's repetitive and somehow distracting.

-Jane asked John for a penny that Jane could use the penny in Jane's wallet for good luck.
+Jane asked John for a penny so that Jane could keep the penny in Jane's wallet for good luck.
 John couldn't find John's wallet and realized John had lost John's wallet.

+Did you feel lost?
+Or become distracted?
 A speaker does not need to repeat the same noun every time.
-Instead, the she/he uses pronouns to refer to these nouns in the following sentence.
+Instead, she/he uses pronouns to refer to these nouns in the following sentence.

-Jane asked John for a penny that she could use it in her wallet for good luck.
+Jane asked John for a penny so that she could keep it in her wallet for good luck.
 John couldn't find his wallet and realized he had lost it.